 Silver (The Contract Layer)

-• Philosophy (Subtractive-Only Logic): The pipeline never guesses, imputes, or "repairs" bad data.
-If a record violates the contract, it is explicitly dropped, and the loss is logged in the telemetry report.
+- Subtractive-Only Logic: The pipeline never guesses or "repairs" bad data.
+Records violating the contract are explicitly dropped and logged in the telemetry report.

-• Referential Integrity (Cascade Cleanup): The pipeline tracks invalidated parent IDs (e.g., malformed order_ids) and propagates them downstream.
-If an order is dropped, all associated child records (like line items) are cascade-dropped to prevent orphan data from polluting joins.
+- Cascade Cleanup: The system tracks invalidated parent IDs and propagates drops downstream, ensuring child records (like line items) are removed to prevent orphaned data in joins.

-• Schema Freeze: Output files are strictly cast to predefined data types and projected to contain only approved columns before being written to Cloud Storage.
+- Schema Enforcement: Output files are strictly cast to predefined types and projected to approved columns before storage.

 Gold (The Semantic Layer)